MicrosoftDocs/learn/learn-pr/quantum/module-name/includes/5-case-study-optimization.md

 Azure Quantum offers optimization solutions, where some divisions of the space team can run optimization algorithms using classical hardware.
-For example the logistics and maintenance divisions will need this optimization service for cargo vessel loading.
+For example, the logistics and maintenance divisions will need this optimization service for cargo vessel loading.
 There are other optimization problems of interest, such as optimizing traveling time between planets, job scheduling prioritization, or finding the equilibrium configuration of certain proteins of a recently discovered form of life.

 ![Figure Azure Quantum Optimizations Problems](../media/5-azure-quantum-optimization-solutions.png)

-Complex optimization problems exist across every industry, such as vehicle routing, supply chain management, portfolio optimization, power grid management and many others.
+Complex optimization problems exist across every industry: vehicle routing, supply chain management, portfolio optimization, power grid management and many others.
 Optimization algorithms are also at the core of many machine learning methods.
-These real-world problems are very valuable to solve in order to reduce costs, accelerate processes, or reduce risks.
-Many real-world optimization problems remain unsolvable by classical computing despite the remarkable advancement in both algorithms and computing power over the past decades.
+Solving these real-world problems results in high-value benefits, such as reduced costs, accelerated processes, or reduced risks.
+Many real-world optimization problems still remain unsolvable by classical computing despite the remarkable advancement in both algorithms and computing power over the past decades.

-Emulating quantum effects on classical computers has led to the development of new types of quantum solutions that run on classical hardware, also called quantum-inspired algorithms.
+Emulating quantum effects on classical computers has led to the development of new types of quantum solutions that run on classical hardware, also called *quantum-inspired* algorithms.
 These algorithms allow us to exploit some of the advantages of quantum computing approaches today on classical hardware, providing a speedup over traditional approaches.
 Using quantum solutions on classical hardware also prepares us for the future of quantum optimization on actual quantum hardware.

 ## Application case studies